dice-discord/docs/docs/commands/minecraft/get-mini-me.md

-title: Get Minecraft mini-me
+title: Get mini-me
 description: Shows a 'mini-me' of a Minecraft user's body with an option for a transparent background or gradient.
 path: tree/master/src/commands/minecraft
-source: get-minecraft-mini-me.js
+source: get-mini-me.js

-# Get Minecraft mini-me
+# Get mini-me

 ## Description